 Global funds – Overview

 The present regulatory framework contemplates two main categories of Global Funds, namely: an open-ended fund, also known as a collective investment scheme (CIS); and a close-ended fund, commonly known as a private equity fund (Private Equity Fund).
-Global funds can be structured as companies incorporated under the Companies Act, 2001 (Companies Act), as limited partnerships which came into force pursuant to the Limited Partnership Act 2011 or licensed as companies or partnerships holding category 1 Global Business Licences (GBL 1) under the FSA 2007.
+Global funds can be structured as companies incorporated under the Companies Act, 2001 (Companies Act), as limited partnerships which came into force pursuant to the Limited Partnership Act 2011 or licensed as companies or partnerships holding a Global Business Licences (GBL) under the FSA 2007.